commercialhaskell/stackage/CURATORS.md

 is updated with information on the latest GHC release by cloning that repo and running `./update-global-hints.yaml ghc-X.Y.Z`.

-Also required to build an LTS minor bump with a ghc version change: On the build server, modify `/var/stackage/stackage/automated/wrk/lts-$THIS_LTS_MAJOR_VER/constraints.yaml` and update the ghc-version.
-Then run `NOPLAN=1 /var/stackage/stackage/automated/build lts-$THIS_LTS_MINOR_BUMP` to build the LTS.
+Also required to build an LTS minor bump with a ghc version change: On the build server, modify `/var/stackage/stackage/automated/work/lts-$THIS_LTS_MAJOR_VER/constraints.yaml` and update the ghc-version.
+(You may need to update sibling files as well.)
+Then run `NOPLAN=1 /var/stackage/stackage/automated/build.sh lts-$THIS_LTS_MINOR_BUMP` to build the LTS.

 ### Getting the new image to the build server
 Once a new Docker image is available, you'll need to pull it onto the stackage-build server (see